Subscribe

 KADENA AIR BASE, Okinawa — Another contingent of stealth fighters has landed at the home of the 18th Wing as part of a temporary plan to fill in for retiring F-15 Eagles.

-F-35A Lightning IIs from the 34th Fighter Squadron at Hill Air Force Base, Utah, will deploy from the base on a rotational basis, 18th Wing spokeswoman Maj.
+F-35A Lightning IIs from the 34th Fighter Squadron at Hill Air Force Base, Utah, will be part of the rotational force stationed at the base, 18th Wing spokeswoman Maj.
 Alli Stormer wrote in an email Monday.

 She declined to say when or how many aircraft arrived at Kadena.
 However, the Okinawa Times reported Saturday that 12 F-35As arrived Friday afternoon, without citing a source.